 They have been working closely to design and deliver the systems needed to collect electronic publications and web material and make it available to the public.

-How the non-print system will work
+How the non-print system works

 Find out how the non-print regulations affect you if you are: